How to Bury Negative Results on Search Engines with Reverse SEO

 A good author bio is important when submitting guest blog posts for SEO or Reverse SEO.
 Write a detailed author bio that is unique and includes the keyword phrase you’re targeting – i.e. the name of the person or business for which you wish to suppress a negative result in SERPs.
 Link from the author bio to assets that rank under the negative search result you’re trying to suppress.

-Hopefully this post helps you better understand what Reverse SEO is and how it can be used to suppress results in SERPs.
+Hopefully, this post helps you better understand what Reverse SEO is and how it can be used to suppressing or burying unwanted results in SERPs.